 Even though TLS 1.3 brings many improvements to the table, it also creates new challenges and exposes new pandora boxes that may be used for potential attacks.
 One of these potential attacks can come when a client is allowed to connect to a known server using a 0-RTT feature.

-Given that the client and the server do not establish a complete handshake, the shared resumption master secret does not benefit from forward secrecy.
+Given that the client and the server do not establish a complete handshake, the shared resumption master secret does not benefit from forwarding secrecy.
 As we previously discussed, this would allow a potential attacker to decode an encrypted pipe if he manages to access the resumption master secret.

 Moreover, using the 0-RTT feature to communicate with a known server, it opens the door for replay attacks.
 In the 0-RTT connection establishment, the server simply accepts the data from the client if the resumption master secret is correct.
 If we consider that the client’s data is an order to transfer money to a bank account, an attacker could simply repeat the message sent by the client to server and the server would count the transaction twice.
 Not very good for the client…